- Stroll in the sand dunes of Sossuvlei

 Day 6: Game Drive in East Etosha National Park

-At night, listen to the sounds of the nighttime, and catch glimpses of nocturnal animals on nighttime game drives.
+Listen to the sounds of the night, and catch glimpses of nocturnal animals on nighttime game drives.

 Day 7: Road Trip from Etosha to the Caprivi Strip